 Learn more about how to instantly recover anywhere.

-Recovery Point Objective (RPO) is a measure of how often backups are taken and Recovery Time Objective (RTO) is the period of time a business can be ‘offline’ due to IT downtime.
+Recovery Point Objective (RPO) is a measure of how often backups of critical data are taken and Recovery Time Objective (RTO) is the period of time a business can be ‘offline’ due to IT downtime.

-The best method for IT disaster recovery is to have immutable backups and a disaster recovery and backup deployment plan that is tested on a regular basis.
+The best method for IT disaster recovery is to have immutable backups and a full disaster recovery strategy and backup deployment plan that is tested on a regular basis.

 The five methods of testing your corporate disaster recovery plan are: